Little walks and sweet detours that drift beyond maps.

 Thumbnail

 Looking for must-try food in Boracay?
-Just steps from Boat Station 2 inside D'Mall, you’ll find Andok’s—a beloved Filipino fast food chain that’s packed every mealtime with both locals and tourists.
-Known for its flavorful charcoal-grilled chicken, this place is a hit far beyond your average fast food joint.
+Just steps from Boat Station 2, inside D’Mall Boracay, you’ll find Andok’s—a beloved Filipino fast-food chain that draws a steady crowd of locals and travelers alike, especially during the lunch and dinner rush.
+Known for its flavorful charcoal-grilled chicken, it’s a standout that goes far beyond your average fast-food joint.

-Before you scroll past thinking “just another chain,” hear us out—if you’ve made it all the way to Boracay, skipping their juicy, smoky, Filipino-style grilled chicken would be a true culinary regret.
+Before you scroll past thinking “just another chain,” hear us out—if you’ve made it all the way to Boracay, skipping their juicy, smoky, Filipino-style grilled chicken would be a genuine culinary regret.

 ...full story ››